haiwen/seafile-docs-ko/deploy_pro/FAQ_for_seafile_pro_server.md

 ## <a id="wiki-doc-preview"></a>FAQ about Office/PDF document preview ##

+- Document preview doesn't work, where to find more information?

+    You can check the log at logs/seafevents.log

 - How can I change max size and max pages of documents that can be previewed online ?

  1. Locate the `OFFICE CONVERTER` section in `/data/haiwen/pro-data/seafevents.conf`.